Call it what you like –

-If you’re unprepared to handle a medical emergency, things can quickly go from bad to worse fast.
+Because if you’re unprepared for a medical emergency, things can quickly go from bad to worse.

 Having a functional medical kit is essential for survival.